Israel police enter flashpoint Jerusalem holy site, arrest 2 | Law-Order

 Israeli police have entered the Al-Aqsa Mosque compound, a sensitive Jerusalem holy site, two days after clashes with Palestinians.

-The police cleared Palestinians out of the sprawling esplanade outside the mosque itself early Sunday, while dozens of Palestinians remained inside the building.
+The police cleared Palestinians out of the sprawling esplanade outside the mosque itself early Sunday, while dozens of Palestinians remained inside the building chanting "God is Greatest."
+The police said they entered to facilitate the routine visit of Jews to the holy site.
+They said Palestinians had stockpiled stones and set up barriers in anticipation of violence.
+The police said they were committed to facilitating freedom of worship for Jews and Muslims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)